Houston Players to Watch Against Auburn - Second Round

 Top Houston Players to Watch vs. Auburn - Second Round

-The Houston Cougars and the Auburn Tigers are set to square off in the second round of the NCAA tournament on Saturday at Legacy Arena at BJCC, with a tip-off time of 7:10 PM ET.
-When these two squads hit the floor, Marcus Sasser and Johni Broome are two players to watch.
+The NCAA tournament at Legacy Arena at BJCC on Saturday features a second-round matchup that pits the Houston Cougars against the Auburn Tigers at 7:10 PM ET.
+The Cougars' Marcus Sasser and the Tigers' Johni Broome are two players to watch in this game.

 In the article below, we'll give you all the info you need to know about who to watch in this matchup on TBS.